Principal Fellow, Work and Economic Security

 She has a PhD in sociology, a post-graduate diploma in policy and law, and a Bachelor of Arts.

-Dina’s research focuses on the experience of inequality and the factors that shape advantage and disadvantage.
+Dina’s research focuses on the drivers, experience and impacts of inequality and insecurity and what can be done to enable inclusive employment and economic security.
 As an economic sociologist she is particularly interested in qualitative and mixed methods and the challenges of applied research.

-Dina was an elected member of the executive of the Australian Sociological Association (2013–14) and is a member of the Work + Family Policy Roundtable, the International Sociological Association, the Australian Social Policy Association and the International Association for Feminist Economics.
+Dina is an honorary principal fellow in the School of Social and Political Sciences, University of Melbourne (see https://www.findanexpert.unimelb.edu.au/display/person375140).
+She was an elected member of the executive of the Australian Sociological Association (2013–14) and is a member of the Work + Family Policy Roundtable.

 - Economic security and financial risk

 - Mature age workers and health

 - Work and economic security

 - Intersections of market and non-market activities and relations

 - Disability, care, ageing and work